jadeyqwu/CIS-9650-Group-1/README.md

 - How to determine NOI threshold for rental decision?

 ## Dataset I: “All Boroughs 2012 - 2019.csv”
 It contains annual sales price data by borough in NYC from 2012 to 2019.
-Each year the data has around 1,000,000 records on 21 fields such as sales price, zip code, residential unit, gross square feet and year built etc..
+Each year the data has around 1,000,000 records on 21 fields such as sales price, zip code, residential unit, gross square feet and year built etc.
 Link: https://www1.nyc.gov/site/finance/taxes/property-annualized-sales-update.page

 ## Dataset II: “DOF__Cooperative_Comparable_Rental_Income__Citywide_ (Condo only).csv”